Glubb/CumLounge/README.md

 Fork of [secretlounge-ng](https://github.com/secretlounge/secretlounge-ng), a bot to make an anonymous group chat on Telegram.

 ## Changes
 You can find a general list of modifications in our sequencially-updated [changelog](changelog.txt) document.
+This however only includes a selection of the most fundamental changes without much detail.
+Please see our [commit history](..\..\compare) for more detailed information on what has been changed.

+From within the bot, you can access a prettified version of the changelog file with the `/changelog` command.
+It lists the changes of the past three releases by default.

 ## Setup
 ```